zackw/pinebook-pro-keyboard-updater/README.md

-# PineBook Pro keyboard and touchpad firmware update utility
+# Pinebook Pro keyboard and touchpad firmware update utility

-This utility updates the keyboard and trackpad firmware in the PineBook Pro laptop, made by Pine64.
-Both ANSI and ISO variants of the PineBook Pro are supported.
+This utility updates the keyboard and trackpad firmware in the Pinebook Pro laptop, made by Pine64.
+Both ANSI and ISO variants of the Pinebook Pro are supported.

 **Please note that updating the firmware carries a small risk of permanently disabling the trackpad and keyboard, effectively bricking them.
 Proceed at your own risk.**